-Mr Strong is a prospector with over forty years' experience in gold and base metal reconnaissance exploration in Australia.
-He has spent the last twenty years working in the Pilbara region of Western Australia for the private exploration syndicate which originally acquired the core tenements purchased by Red Hill Iron.
-Mr Strong was an executive director of the Company up to 31 March 2016, thereafter assuming a non-executive role.
-He has held no other directorships of ASX listed companies during the last three years.
+Mr Strong is a prospector with a lifetime of experience in gold and base metal reconnaissance exploration in Australia and is a founding director of Red Hill Iron.
+Mr Strong has not held other directorships in ASX listed companies during the last three financial years.